cog-imperial/GPdoemd/README.md

 pip uninstall GPdoemd
 ```
 Alternatively, the folder containing the virtual environment can be deleted.
 This will remove the entire virtual environment in one go.
 There is no need to uninstall all packages in the virtual environment prior to deleting it.

-If setup.py has been used to install GPdoemd, then good luck!

 ## Authors
 * **[Simon Olofsson](https://www.doc.ic.ac.uk/~so2015/)** ([scwolof](https://github.com/scwolof)) - Imperial College London